 Geckos, small lizards and fruit bats are common occurrences at Vilamendhoo, as you might expect from a Maldivian island.

-The standout animals have to be the small birds that patter around the island, almost never using their wings, as seen above.
+The standout animals in my opinion have to be the small birds that patter around the island, almost never using their wings, as seen above.

 Also, Vilamendhoo’s shores are littered with herons.
 They tend to stick to the beaches or the poolside but are sometimes found on the deck leading to the water villas.
 As you may imagine they are no bother, they are just looking for fish to feed on.